abelson-lab/smMIP-tools/README.md

 ## smMIP Target Panel Annotation
 ### Description
-Annotate_smMIP_panel.R takes as an input a [smMIP-design file](https://github.com/BioSoft/smMIP-tools/blob/main/Example/supplemental_files/Target_MIPgen.txt).
-It uses the  "cellbaseR" package to summarize gene ID, amino acid changes, Cosmic, Minor allele Frequency (MAF), Variant (synonymous, missense, etc..) and deleteriousness (CADD score) annotations for all the possible SNVs that might be detected using your target smMIP panel.
+Annotate_SNVs.R can take two types of files as an input: 1) A [smMIP-design file](https://github.com/BioSoft/smMIP-tools/blob/main/Example/supplemental_files/Target_MIPgen.txt) or 2) a tab delimited file with the columns "chr", "pos", "ref", "alt" .
+The code uses the  "cellbaseR" package to summarize gene ID, amino acid changes, Cosmic, Minor allele Frequency (MAF), Variant type (synonymous, missense, etc..) and deleteriousness (CADD score) annotations.
+If the input is a smMIP-design file, all the possible SNVs that might be detected using each smMIP in your target smMIP panel will be annotated.

 ### Configuration
 cellbaseR makes use of a web service API.
 Make sure to run it on a processor(s) that is connected to the internet.
+If the connection was interupted the code will continue to run until it reaches the last variant.
+A coloumn named "annotated" will be generated to mark variant that were successfully annotated and those that were not.
+If this column exists in your output you can try to run Annotate_SNVs.R once more using this output and the -i parameter.
+If the "annotated" column does not exits it means that all the variants were succsufully annotated.

 ### Running the code
-Run Annotate_smMIP_panel.R with the required input parameters:
+Run Annotate_SNVs.R with the required input parameters:

 ```
 -p, --panel.file.
-Path to smMIP design file.
-[MANDATORY]
+"Path to smMIP design file [MENDATORY if -i was not supplied]
--c, --code, Path to smMIP tools source functions, smMIPs_Function.R file.
-If not supplied, it assume the code share the same folder as this code folder with this code (Annotate_smMIP_panel.R).
+-i, --input.
+Path to a tab delimited table with the following columns: chr, pos, ref, alt.
+[MENDATORY if -p was not supplied]", metavar="character"),
 -o, --output.
 Path for the output annotated panel.
-If not supplied, the output will be saved within the folder that contain the smMIP design file.
+If not supplied, the output will be saved within the folder that contain the smMIP design file/input file.
+-c, --code.
+Path to smMIP tools source functions, smMIPs_Function.R file.
+If not supplied, it assume the code share the same folder as this code folder with this code (Annotate_SNVs.R)
 -t, --threads, default=1.
 Specify the number of threads to use for parallel processing.
 -g, --genome, default="GRCh37".
 Specify the genome assembly to be queried.
 For all the possible options please refer to the cellbaseR package documentation.
 -s, --species, default="hsapiens".
 Specify the species to be queried.
 For all the possible options please refer to the cellbaseR package documentation.
  ```

- Rscript Annotate_smMIP_panel.R -p /.mounts/example_github/Example/supplemental_files/Target_MIPgen.txt
+ Rscript Annotate_SNVs.R -p /.mounts/example_github/Example/supplemental_files/Target_MIPgen.txt

 ```
 Loading required package: BiocGenerics